-Students are required to fulfill all the assessable tasks included in this study guide and to get a minimum grade of 5 in each assessment task.
+Students are required to fulfil all the assessable tasks included in this study guide and to get a minimum grade of 5 in each assessment task.
 This applies to continuous and final assessment, both in the ordinary and extraordinary examination periods.

-Attendance of seminars and group oral presentations is a compulsory and essential part of continuous evaluation.
+Attendance at seminars and doing group oral presentations is compulsory, essential part of continuous evaluation.
 If a student fails to attend one of these sessions without presenting an absence note, he/she must sit the final evaluation exam.